 Reasons for Test

-- Determine the cause of an overactive thyroid— hyperthyroidism
+- Find cause of an overactive thyroid— hyperthyroidism

 - Test how well the thyroid is working

-- Determine if a thyroid nodule is functioning (if it is making thyroid hormone)
+- Find out if a thyroid nodule is making thyroid hormone the way it should

 |Copyright © Nucleus Medical Media, Inc.|